elicia4/linux_notes/text_manipulation/sed.md

    's/regexp/replacement/' file.txt`
 1. A regular expression (`regexp`) that isolates the `MM/DD/YYYY` dates:
    `[0-9]{2}/[0-9]{2}/[0-9]{4}$`
-1. For `replacement`, we have to use *back refereneces*, a regular expression feature that's supported in some applications that use BRE.
+1. For `replacement`, we have to use *back references*, a regular expression feature that's supported in some applications that use BRE.
 It works like
    so: if `\n` appears in `replacement` where `n` is a number from 1 to 9, `\n` will refer to the corresponding *subexpression* in the